mzjp2/step-resources/README.md

 ## STEP Prep Thread
 The current [STEP Prep Thread]() can be found [here]().
 Previous versions are listed below:

-- STEP Prep Thread 2017
-- STEP Prep Thread 2016 (Mark.
-1)
-- STEP Prep Thread 2016 (Mark.
-2)
-- STEP Prep Thread 2015
-- STEP Prep Thread 2014
-- STEP Prep Thread 2013

-The main post in the threads contain various useful information, from links to solutions, to a FAQ and advice to anything else you could possibly want to know.
-If not, you may simply ask your question on the thread.
+The main post in the threads contain various useful information, from links to solutions, to a FAQ and advice regarding STEP and the application process for maths at Cambridge.
+If you cannot find what you're looking for, please use the thread to ask for help.
+It's a friendly and collaborative environment and greatly helped me when I was doing STEP in 2015 and 2016.

 _Disclaimer:_ I am the thread owner and maintainer for the majority of the threads.
 (Zacken)